serenamusser/serenamusser/README.md

 # Welcome to My GitHub! 🤗

 ## About Me 🙋‍♀️
 Hello!
 I'm Serena.
-I'm currently a Shopkeeper at IKEA, where I manage the Living Room department's operations and lead a dedicated team to success.
+I'm currently a Shopkeeper at IKEA, where I manage departmental operations and lead a dedicated team to success.
 In addition to my role at IKEA, I'm pursuing a Bachelor’s degree in Computer Science with a concentration in Web and Mobile Applications at the University of North Carolina at Charlotte.
 I'm set to graduate in December 2024.

 I have a passion for technology and leadership, and I enjoy bringing these two worlds together.
 My programming skills span several languages, including Java, JavaScript, Python, C++, HTML/CSS, SQL, and more.
 I'm always eager to learn new things and take on challenges that help me grow both personally and professionally.